fire1ce/3os.org/docs/penetration-testing/cheatsheets/xss-cheatsheet.md

 ---
+title: XSS CheatSheet
-description: XSS CheatSheet - In this CheatSheet, you will find a series of practical example commands for running XSS and getting the most of this.
+description:XSS CheatSheet - In this CheatSheet, you will find a series of practical example commands for running XSS and getting the most of this.
+template: comments.html
+tags: [penetration-testing, tools, cheatsheet]
 ---

 # XSS CheatSheet